zhenyiizhang/CytoBridge/docs/source/notebooks/CytoBridge Deep Dive A Comprehensive Tutorial.md

 #### Core Function

-Models **stochasticity** in cell state transitions—required for models with the `Score` component (RUOT, CytoBridge).
+Models **stochasticity** in cell state transitions—required for models with the `Score` component (RUOT, cytobridge).
 It trains the model to predict the "score" (gradient of the log density) of noisy cell states, capturing biological noise.

 #### Use Cases

-* Models with `Score` (RUOT, CytoBridge).
+* Models with `Score` (RUOT, cytobridge).
 * Datasets with stochastic cell fate decisions (e.g., stem cell differentiation, iPSC reprogramming).

 #### Key Parameters